Rayansh0071505/Sam/README.md

 i havent used now but in future we will use Named Entity Recognition with the help of named entity recognition we can see what user want as It is what allows the bot to accurately identify entities in the inputted text such as date, time, location, quantities, names and product

-in india we have only 75 million population speaking english so if organisation like Vakeelsearch want to cover every corner our bot can help where it uses nltk and
+in india we have only 75 million population speaking english so if organisation like legal organisation want to cover every corner our bot can help where it uses nltk and
 As a first step, we use Automatic Speech Recognition to convert the user's speech to text.
 Using Natural Language Processing, we decipher the transcribed text, take appropriate actions, and compose a text response.

 In this stage, we should include functionality for managing dialogues and generating natural language.
 With speech processing and Natural Language Processing (NLP) using machine learning, intelligent devices, such as smartphones, can communicate with their users verbally.